 - The hourly rate being charged (check the NDIS Price Guide)

 - The bank account details where you want us to pay the money (account name, BSB and account number).

 It’s also really helpful if you can include the client’s NDIS number, if you know it.
 This helps us find your client in our system.

-To make life easier, we’ve made an invoice template that you can use to make sure you haven’t missed anything.
+To make life easier, we made an invoice checklist and an invoice template that you can use to make sure you haven’t missed anything.

 4. Make sure you’re sending invoices to the right place

-If you’re sending an invoice to My Plan Manager, email the invoice as a PDF to [email protected] This is our mailbox for invoices requiring payment.
-(If you need to get in touch for something else then email [email protected] or call us).
+If you’re sending an invoice to My Plan Manager, email the invoice as a PDF to [email protected].
+This is our mailbox for invoices requiring payment.

 5. Attach your invoice as a PDF

 If you’ve followed all the tips above and your invoice includes all the right information, then the last thing you need to do is make sure you send your invoice as a PDF file.
 This makes it much easier for us to access and process.